ebp-nor/workshop-2024/day2_genome_annotation/07_functional.md

 ln -s ../filter/filtered.proteins.fa .
 sbatch /cluster/projects/nn9984k/scripts/annotation/run_ipr.sh filtered.proteins.fa ipr
 ```
+When testing, this ran for 5 hours, so maybe a bit longer than what is managable for this workshop.

 The next script creates a new GFF where the gene names and GOs and such have been added: